BerniHiros/BernieHirosIT1025/Lab5/readme.md

 Infrastructure topololgy is only used in LAN (local networks), the extra cabling needed makes this expensive.
 In comparison an example of wireless mesh is the internet.
 Information can more quickly in many types of networks without the extensive amount of cabling between all devices.

 #### Network Design
-A Small business owner (techincally husband), I tried to emulate our office.
+A small business owner (techincally husband), I tried to emulate our office.
 We only have three main computers.
 A firewall is installed prior to reaching the switch.
 Each person has multiple devices for the field.

 #### NSA/CSS
 About Us